 No, you don’t need any specific qualifications to join a volunteering program in Cambodia.
 All our programs include health and safety and child and vulnerable adult protection training.

 You’ll work alongside a group of volunteers of all ages, from all over the world.
 Travelling abroad is an opportunity to meet people from a range of backgrounds with similar goals.
 Many of our participants make friends for life after joining a volunteer program, and go home with memories that last a lifetime.

 As our programs are locally led and run in collaboration with our partners on the ground, volunteers work closely with local community members.

 Our permanent on-the-ground team of staff at every location will guide volunteers throughout their time on our programs.
 We offer 360-degree support throughout your journey, from the moment you book to the moment you arrive back home.

 If you’re excited about contributing to meaningful change by volunteering in Cambodia, get in touch with one or enrolment managers who will assist with your program booking.

 Many new graduates don’t add their volunteering abroad experience to their resumes.
 This is a missed opportunity because volunteering abroad helps to build skills like teamwork and intercultural competency that many hiring managers are looking for in candidates.
 Volunteering is an experience that adds to your personal development as well as your professional advancement.

 During your time volunteering in Cambodia you’ll learn to communicate with people of all ages and different cultural backgrounds.
 You’ll also learn to be adaptable and resilient.
+You will come to appreciate the resilience and kindness of the Cambodian people and their willingness to learn and be supported – and hopefully return home with some of those qualities enhanced for your own future.
 But, most importantly, you’ll gain a sense of relatedness to a greater global community.